-Sen. Abdirahman: Mr. Speaker, Sir, I represent the county in question.
-With regard to the Petition from the residents, the matters raised are weighty and call for, what I would imagine, beyond our committees alone because there are quite a number of issues that have been raised.
-However, just like my colleague Sen. Khaniri, I would suggest that we involve two committees, that is, the Committee on Devolved Government and the Committee on Finance, Commerce and Budget because the matters raised are somehow related to these committees.
+Sen. Abdirahman: Mr. Speaker, Sir, I represent the county in question with regard to the Petition from the residents.
+The matters raised are weighty and calls for, what I would imagine, beyond our committees alone because there are quite a number of issues that have been raised but just like my colleague Sen. Khaniri, I would suggest that we involve two committees, that on Devolved Governments and particularly that of Finance, Commerce and Budget because the matters raised are somehow related to their committees.
 Since the Petition belongs to the House, I will support the direction given by the overall Membership of this House.

 Sen. Ndiema: Mr. Speaker, Sir, I also want to applaud the Petitioners for being bold enough to bring these issues which if found to be true, are serious.
-It is also a demonstration that the public and county assembly members are now realizing the role of the Senate; that they can petition the Senate directly.
-I would urge all Members of the County Assemblies (MCAs) to explore this channel whenever they have issues of accountability.
+It is also a demonstration that the public and county assembly members are now realizing the role of the Senate that they can petition to the Senate directly.
+I would urge all county assembly members to explore this channel whenever they have issues of accountability.

-When we address these issues, I would propose that the Committees should involve the relevant experts, the departments concerned, the Auditor-General and also the institution that is charged with the responsibility of ensuring equal opportunity.
-There is a Joint Committee on Equal Opportunities and National Cohesion which could also be involved when it comes to issue of clannism and nepotism.
+When it comes to the assigning of the committees, I would propose that the Committees involve the relevant experts, the departments concerned, the Auditor-General and also the institution that is charged with the responsibility of ensuring equal opportunity.
+There is a Joint Committee on Equal Opportunities and National Cohesion which could also be involved when it comes to issues of clanism and nepotism.

 Sen. Kagwe: Mr. Speaker, Sir, I also rise to say that it is good that this Petition has been brought from Wajir.
-I will emphasize two things.
-One is the capacity of the Senators to oversight counties.
+I will emphasise two things.
+One, is the capacity of the Senators to oversight counties.
 It is very good that this morning, that is the issue that was at hand.
-As we move forward from this year to the next year, the Kshs1billion being allocated towards being more vigilant to the expenditure of the counties is not enough.
-When we go to next year, we need to relook at the whole issue.
+As we move forward from this year to the next year, the amount of money allocated, the Kshs1billion allocated towards being more vigilant to the expenditure of the counties is not enough.
+When we go to next year we need to relook at the whole issue.

-Secondly, the Budget and Appropriations Committee of the National Assembly should relook at how much money they are allocating to the Auditor-General.
+Secondly, the Budget and Appropriations Committee of the National Assembly should relook at how much money they are allocating at how much money they are allocating to the Auditor-General.
 This is because it is through the Auditor-General's Report that we will be more effective in terms of our oversight in the counties.

 Finally, even as we oversight, it is important that what we say in this House comes to bear and to be.
 As we speak, we have a Governor who is in office yet this House has kicked him out.
-Therefore, the budget for legal action for the Senate, the amount of money that we ought to allocate to the Senate to carry out cases in the Supreme and High Court towards the implementation of what we have passed in this House, should be enhanced so that we can be more effective.
+Therefore, the budget for legal action for the Senate, the amount of money that we ought to allocate to the Senate to carry out cases in the

+Supreme and High Courts towards the implementation of what we have passed in this House, should be enhanced so that we can be more effective.

 Sen. Mohamud: Mr. Speaker, Sir, although I am representing a special interest in this Senate, I also happen to come from that county.
-As my colleagues have already said, I request that this issue be committed to the three committees that have been suggested.
+As my colleagues have already said, I request that this issue be committed to the three Committees that have been suggested.
 As you are aware, this issue is not new.
 It has appeared in the daily newspapers for almost three times.
 It is a weighty issue.
 It is time we realised the effort of the Senate by interrogating this issue intensively and reporting to the Senate so that we do the necessary things that we are supposed to do.